Do you really know what’s happening with your servers?

 The reality is that manual monitoring of your estate leaves you blind, vulnerable and slow.
 Your team aren’t aware of potential issues, and instead have to react when they occur.
 In doing this, they then spend a lot of time going through logs and reports to identify where and how the problem occurred, before spending even more time working out how to fix it.

-Meanwhile, a vulnerable server could be leaking PII data without you knowing it, so that the first indication you get that something is wrong is the regulator knocking on your door with a hefty fine.
+Meanwhile, a vulnerable server could be leaking sensitive data without you knowing it, so that the first indication you get that something is wrong is the regulator knocking on your door with a hefty fine.

 With monitoring, you’re in control